Professor of Medicine, Harvard Medical School

 MSc, Harvard School of Public Health, Health Policy and Management Program, 1978

 MD, Harvard Medical School, 1984

-Dr. Iezzoni has spent more than two decades conducting health services research focusing on three primary areas: risk adjustment methods for predicting cost and clinical outcomes of care; use of administrative data for assessing health care quality; and health care experiences and outcomes of persons with disabilities.
+Dr. Iezzoni has spent more than three decades conducting health services research focusing on three primary areas: risk adjustment methods for predicting cost and clinical outcomes of care; use of administrative data for assessing health care quality; and health care experiences and outcomes of persons with disabilities.
 After spending 16 years as Co-Director of Research in the Division of General Medicine and Primary Care at Boston’s Beth Israel Deaconess Medical Center, Dr. Iezzoni joined the MIHP as Associate Director in 2006.
-She is currently serving as Director of MIHP.
+She became Director of MIHP in 2009.

 Dr. Iezzoni speaks widely, and she has served on numerous committees and advisory boards of professional and governmental organizations, including the National Institutes of Health, the Institute of Medicine, the National Quality Forum, and The Robert Wood Johnson Foundation Clinical Scholars Program.
 For the U.S. Department of Health and Human Services, she served on the National Committee on Vital and Health Statistics (1994-2001) and Secretary's Advisory Committee on Health Promotion and Disease Prevention Objectives for 2020 (2008-2009).
 She has served on the editorial boards of the Annals of Internal Medicine, the Journal of General Internal Medicine, Health Affairs, Medical Care, Health Services Research, and the Disability and Health Journal, among others.
 In 2000, Dr. Iezzoni was elected to the Institute of Medicine in the National Academy of Sciences.